-PLATSEARCH SECURES ITS FIRST EXPLORATION LICENCE IN FRANCE
+PLATSEARCH COMMENCES EXPLORATION IN FRANCE

-- Variscan Mines, a wholly owned subsidiary of PlatSearch, has received approval for its first exploration licence in France. - The Tennie licence covers a 205km2 package with demonstrated mineral endowment for substantial base and precious metal SEDEX deposits. - The exploration licence is believed to be the first granted in France for more than two decades. - Exploration licence surrounds the Rouez copper-gold and lead-zinc-silver deposit one of Europe's largest undeveloped mineral deposits. - The approval confirms Variscan's capacity to work within the French mining code and together with the French Government and local communities. - Variscan will compile available geological data and undertake auger geochemical surveying to generate target zones. - Additional licence applications covering other prospective French projects are now within the approvals process.
+- Variscan Mines, a wholly owned subsidiary of PlatSearch, has commenced exploration over the Tennie exploration licence in France. - The Tennie licence covers a 205 square kilometre area with demonstrated mineral endowment for substantial base and precious metal deposits. - Initial exploration will consist of an extensive auger geochemical survey to generate additional targets within this very under-explored region. - The programme involves shallow hand auger drilling on a 200x200 metre grid to penetrate the thin loess horizon that blankets and thus hides potential mineral deposits. - The exploration is believed to be the first substantial programme conducted in France for a number of years. - The commencement of exploration confirms Variscan's capacity to work together with the French Government and local communities. - Variscan has a number of other exploration licences covering prospective French projects within the approvals process.

-Sydney, 28 June 2013: PlatSearch NL (ASX: PTS) is pleased announce that its wholly owned European subsidiary Variscan Mines SAS has received confirmation that a large exploration licence within Brittany, France has been granted.
-The licence (Permis Exclusif de Recherche or PER) covers a geological domain with a demonstrated mineral endowment for large SEDEX base and precious metal deposits, similar to those mined in other parts of the world including at Mt Isa and MacArthur River.
+Sydney, 15 October 2013: PlatSearch NL (ASX: PTS) is pleased to announce that its wholly owned European subsidiary Variscan Mines SAS has commenced exploration over its recently granted Tennie exploration licence within Brittany, France.
+The PER (Permis Exclusif de Recherche) covers a geological domain with a demonstrated mineral endowment for coppergold and lead-zinc-silver deposits, similar to those mined in other parts of the world including within the Iberian Pyrite Belt in Spain and Portugal, where some of the world's largest massive sulphide deposits are found.

-The centre of the Tennie PER is located approximately 30 kilometres northwest of the regional city of Le Mans, approximately 200 kilometres from Paris.
-The PER covers 205 square kilometres of the eastern section of a Palaeozoic deep water sedimentary package which hosts the Rouez copper-gold and lead-zinc-silver deposit (Figure 1).
+The centre of the Tennie PER is located 30 kilometres northwest of the regional city of Le Mans, and covers an area of 205 square kilometres over the eastern section of a Palaeozoic (Brioverian) deep-water sedimentary package.
+Contained within the sedimentary sequence (but outside the PER) is the Rouez copper-gold and lead-zinc-silver deposit (Figure 1).